npnpatidar/rajasthan/docs/RAS/3_Ethics/4_Gandhian_Ethics.md

 #### a.
 Sathya (Truth)

 - General meaning: Reporting what is seen, heard, understood without alteration.
-- Gandhi's interpretation: Truth is God (wider than "God is Truth").
+- Gandhi's interpretation: Truth is God (wider than "God is Truth"). - atheist can agree with this
 - Ultimate objective of life: Realize Truth.
 - Autobiography: _My Experiments with Truth_.
 - **Following the path of truth requires:**